 Katrina Schwab was named Great West Conference Player of the Year.

-Pete Fewing returns to Seattle University as the head coach of the men's soccer team in 2012.
+Pete Fewing returned to Seattle U as the head coach of the men’s soccer team in 2012.
 In the 2013 season, Fewing’s team was WAC Conference Champions.

 Fewing was the head